pollfish/docs/android/universal.md

 The init or custom Init methods enable Pollfish surveys through your app.

-**Note: If your app calls setContentView() function more than once in your Activity lifecycle you should call Pollfish.init() or Pollfish.customInit() respectively just after each setContentView to use Pollfish properly.**

 #### Both init and customInit functions take the following parameters: